Skip to contents

 my_package <- create_package(my_package)

-Note that in the above steps you started a Data Package from scratch with create_package(), but you can use the same functionality to edit an existing Data Package read with read_package().
+In the steps above you started a Data Package from scratch with create_package(), but you can use the same functionality to edit an existing Data Package read with read_package().

 Write a Data Package